equinor/eit-web-ar/README.md

 ## Development

-Each component has a `docker-compose.yaml` that contains everything we need to run a development environment.
+Each component has a `docker-compose.yaml` that contains everything we need to run a development environment for that specific component, while the other components are run using their production dockerfiles.
+See each component README for how to get it up and running.

-See the component README for how to get it up and running.
+If you need to have the development environment for _all_ components available at the same time then use the [./docker-compose.yaml](./docker-compose.yaml) found in repo root.

 ### Storage credentials in shared .env file